metteo/jts/README.md

 Build JTS
 ---------
-The JTS library is intended to be Java 1.5 compatible (to permit deployment on mobile platforms and some primitive databases).
-The tools are not subject to this limitation, so you can target Java 1.6 or higher.
+The JTS library is intended to be Java 1.6 compatible (to permit deployment on Android 2.3+).
+The tools are not subject to this limitation, so you can target higher Java versions.

 * In the root directory execute